Flights to San Francisco

 The airport offers a wide selection of shops and restaurants.
 Be on the lookout for the airport’s most unique offering, the Wag Brigade, which brings trained therapy dogs to roam the terminals and greet weary travelers.
 Now that’s something to wag a tail about.

 Transportation from SFO is easy, with Bay Area Rapid Transit (BART) taking travelers from its station in the international terminal to downtown stations in about 20 minutes, with continuing service to Alameda and Contra Costa Counties.
 Take BART to Millbrae and connect to Caltrain for service to the peninsula and San Jose.
 Founded in San Francisco, both Uber and Lyft offer pick-ups from SFO.
-Many San Francisco Hotels offer airport shuttle service, so be sure to check with your hotel before paying for a shuttle, taxi or shared ride service
+Many San Francisco hotels offer airport shuttle service, so be sure to check with your hotel before paying for a shuttle, taxi or shared ride service

 There is so much to love about San Francisco.
 From architectural styles to fusion restaurants, neighborhoods to natural wonders, sports teams to street art.
 Top it off with reliable public transit and the city’s cable cars, and it makes San Francisco easy to visit and even easier to love.